nccgroup/Sniffle/README.md

 filter to avoid locking onto a spurious MAC address.
 Once the sniffer locks onto a MAC address, the RSSI filter will be disabled automatically by the sniff receiver script.

+If for some reason the sniffer firmware locks up and refuses to capture any traffic even with filters disabled, you should reset the sniffer MCU.
+On Launchpad boards, the reset button is located beside the micro USB port.

 ## Usage Examples